petertbz/SurvMeth687/README.md

 1. briefly introduce the theoretical framework of the hypothesis and contribution

-2. add citation and abbreviations in the data and method part
+2. add citation in the data part: Households are sampled within each SSU, and one adult per household is selected using the Kish grid.

 3. check sampling weights in the subsets and use sampling weights if allowed

 4. polish writing

+5. Double check formatting: All paragraphs except the first one in the introduction have indentations.